Trafficking Risk in Sub-Saharan African Supply Chains

 Politics

-Mauritius is an island nation in the Indian Ocean in Southern Africa.
-The country’s governmental structure is described as a parliamentary republic[1] or a multiparty parliamentary democracy.[2]
-President Ameenah Gurib-Fakim was elected by the National Assembly in June 2015 for a five-year term.
-The President appoints the prime minister, who was Sir Anerood Jugnauth from 1982 until January 2017 when he stepped down in order for his son Pravind Kumar Jugnauth to be appointed.[3]
-The parliamentary elections in December 2014 were judged to be generally free and fair by both international and local observers.[4]
-The World Bank considers Mauritius to be stable politically.[5]
+Mauritius is an island nation in the Indian Ocean located off the eastern coast of southern Africa.
+The country’s governmental structure is described as a multiparty hybrid republic, with both a president and prime minister.[1]
+President Prithvirajsing Roopun assumed power in 2017 after his predecessor resigned.
+The President appoints the prime minister, who was Sir Anerood Jugnauth from 1982 until January 2017, when he stepped down in order for his son Pravind Kumar Jugnauth to be appointed.[2]
+Prime ministers are appointed by way of a majority vote in the Mauritian parliament.
+The parliamentary elections in December 2019 were reported to be generally free and fair by both international and local observers.[3]
+The World Bank considers Mauritius to be a politically stable democracy.[4]

 Economy

-Mauritius is classified by the World Bank as an upper middle income economy.[6]
-Mauritius’ GDP growth has greatly increased since the country’s independence in 1968, when the country began shifting from an agriculturally-based economy to a more diversified economy including industry, financial services, and tourism.
-Between 2010 and 2016, Mauritania’s GDP grew three to four percent per year.[7]
-Employment rates in agriculture and industry have been rapidly decreasing for both female and male workers, while the employment rate in services has dramatically increased.
-In 2015, 77.26 percent of the female workforce was in services, compared to only 46.28 in 2000, and 60.87 percent of the male workforce was in services, compared to only 50.43 in 2000.[8]
-The Central Intelligence Agency (CIA) reports that Mauritius’ economy depends on sugar, tourism, textiles and apparel, and financial services, but that the country is developing industries in fish processing, information and communications technology, and hospitality and property development.[9]
+Mauritius is classified by the World Bank as an upper-middle-income economy.[5]
+Mauritius’ GDP has greatly increased since the country’s independence in 1968, when the country began shifting from an agrarian economy to a more diversified economy including industry (particularly apparel manufacturing), financial services, and tourism.
+Since 2016, Mauritius’ per-capita GDP has grown every year since 1984 with the exception of 2020, when it shrunk due to COVIDbased shocks to the tourism industry.
+[6] Real GDP has grown at an annual rate of 4.7 percent since 1964.[7]
+Employment rates in agriculture and industry have been rapidly decreasing for both female and male workers, while the employment rates in services have dramatically increased.
+In 2017, 74.1 precent of the economy worked in the services sector, 21.8 percent worked in industry, and 4 percent worked in agriculture.
+[8] The Central Intelligence Agency (CIA) reports that Mauritius’ economy depends on sugar, tourism, textiles and apparel, and financial services, but that the country is developing industries in fish processing, information and communications technology, and hospitality and property development.[9]

-The World Bank’s Ease of Doing Business Economy Rankings ranks Mauritius at 49th out of 190 economies, the highest of any African nation.[10]
-The U.S. Department of State reports that the government of Mauritius is focused on promoting foreign and domestic investment.[11]
+The World Bank’s Ease of Doing Business Economy Rankings places Mauritius as the13th easiest economy —out of the world’s 190 economies— in which to conduct business.
+This gives Mauritius the highest ranking of any African nation.[10]
+The U.S. Department of State reports 2 that the government of Mauritius is focused on promoting foreign and domestic investment in export-oriented industries, including fishing, clothing, and sugar.
+[11]

 Social/Human Development

-The main ethnic group in Mauritius, constituting approximately two thirds of the total population, is Indo-Mauritian.
-The other third of the country is composed of Creole, Sino-Mauritian, and Franco-Mauritian.
+The main ethnic group in Mauritius, constituting approximately two thirds of the total population, is Indo-Mauritian.[12]
+The other third of the country is composed of Creole, SinoMauritian, and Franco-Mauritian ethnic groups.
 However, the CIA notes that Mauritius has not included ethnic demographic questions on the national census since 1972.
 There is no indigenous population in Mauritius.
-The different ethnic groups arose from European colonialism and slave importation from Madagascar, Mozambique, and East Africa, indentured labor from India, and modern labor migration, mostly contract workers from China and India who come to work in the apparel and textile industry.[12]
-According to the U.S. Department of State, the Creole (African) population is impoverished at higher rates than the other ethnic groups.[13]
+The different ethnic groups arose from European colonialism and slave importation from Madagascar, Mozambique, and East Africa, indentured labor from India, and modern labor migration, mostly contract workers from China and India who come to work in the apparel and textile industry.[13]
+According to the U.S. Department of State, the Creole (African) population faces higher poverty rates than the other ethnic groups.[14]
+Social and workplace discrimination against Creole people has been reported to take place.[15]

-Mauritius’s Human Development Index score for 2015 was 0.781, ranking the country 64 out of 188 countries and placing it in the category of high human development.[14]
-The World Bank did not report the poverty rate in the country.[15]
-According to the CIA, eight percent of the population was below the poverty line in 2006.[16]
+Mauritius’ Human Development Index score for 2022 was 0.802, ranking the country 63 out of 191 countries and placing it in the category of very high human development.[16]
+The World Bank reported in 2017 that .1 percent of the population lived under $2.15 per day.[17]
+According to the CIA, 10.3 percent of the population fell below the national poverty line in 2017.[18]

 Migrant and Other Vulnerable Populations

-In 2015, the most common destination countries for migrants from Mauritius included the United Kingdom, France, Australia, Canada, Italy, and South Africa.[19]
+In 2020, the most common destination countries for emigrants from Mauritius were the United Kingdom, France, Australia, Canada, and Italy.[24]

 Exports and Trade

-Mauritius’ top exports in 2016 were apparel, fish, and sugar.[20]
-Sugarcane is grown on close to 90 percent of the cultivated land in the country.[21]
+Mauritius’ top exports in 2022 were apparel, fish, and sugar.[25]
+Sugarcane is grown on close to 90 percent of the cultivated land in the country, though Mauritian sugar output has decreased in recent years.[26]

-The top importers of all goods from Mauritius include the United States, France, the United Kingdom, South Africa, and Italy.[22]
+The top importers of all goods from Mauritius in 2022 include the United States, France, the United Kingdom, South Africa, and Italy.[27]

-Mauritius’ principle exports to the United States include apparel, diamonds, and tuna, making it the 92nd largest supplier of goods to the United States for 2015.
-In 2014, the last year for which data was available, U.S. foreign direct investment in Mauritius was USD 5.8 billion.[23]
+Mauritius’ principal exports to the United States include apparel, sugar, and live animals, with a total export volume of USD 132 million in 2022.
+In 2014, the last year for which data was available, U.S. foreign direct investment in Mauritius was USD 7.8 billion.[28]

 Trafficking in Persons Risk Factors Analysis